On #WorldFoodDay, sharing an old post on eating records and gluttony.

-If you have watched Man vs Food, on TLC, you will know what I am speaking about.
+If you have watched Man vs Food on TLC, you will know what I am talking about.
 If I happen to linger there even for a second longer than it takes to change the channel, I feel like puking out my roti and subzi, which I am most probably eating at that time.

 You can watch some eating videos and decide if they are enjoyable or even worth the effort, just for the sake of creating a record.
+Or check out this link for some gluttonous records.
 In order to do the feat, the contestants practice eating huge quantities for months before they attempt to beat the record — much like athletes going through their training before a meet!
 Just imagine the waste of food, the health risks involved and the long term effects on the system.
-I wonder if I would eat 7 hotdogs in 3 minutes to beat the existing record of 6, to get into the Guinness Book.
+I wonder if I would eat 7 hot-dogs in 3 minutes to beat the existing record of 6, to get into the Guinness Book.
 I would rather do something more constructive even if I can’t create a record, wouldn’t you?

 I remember the 250 ml bottle of Mangola, which was shared between five friends in the college canteen (if we managed to put together the money between us, that is!).
 Today, the larger the PET bottle of Pepsi or Coke, the cheaper it is, making it the preferred drink of even the poor.
-After all, if they can’t buy milk, they can always buy Coke or Pepsi.
+After all, if they can’t buy milk, they can always buy Coke or Pepsi, right?
 Employers find it easier to gift their workers with these huge bottles, without a thought about the harm they are doing.
-I remember my maid struggling to carry home half a dozen 2 lts cola bottles during Diwali.
+I remember my maid struggling to carry home half a dozen 2 lts cola bottles during Diwali, which some lady, at whose home she worked had given her.
 I wonder if she thought I was a cheapskate for giving her a box of mithai and some fruits.

 Back in our days, food was served by our mothers or other elders while we ate our fill.
 It was very satisfying to be so fed and even when we all ate together with the food in the centre and everyone sitting in a circle on the floor, it was mother who served everyone with one hand as she ate with us.
 Today, in most houses the food is served by the eaters themselves, except maybe in the case of the very young and the very old, thus resulting in faulty eating habits of both under and overeating.